Baptismal Font

 The couple must undergo premarital counseling in two modes: first, meet several times with one of the Bruton clergy, or another counselor approved by Bruton clergy; and second, attend a day-long premarital seminar conducted by the Virginia Institute of Pastoral Care.

-For more information or to apply, email the Rector's Executive Secretary.
+For more information or to apply, please email the Parish Life Coordinator.